Masud Sabri: Career

 Masud Sabri was an opponent of the Soviet sponsored Second East Turkistan Republic in Ili during the Ili Rebellion, opposing all efforts to negotiate with Ehmetjan Qasim along with others like Wang Tseng-shan, a Chinese Muslim, who was the KMT commissioner of Civil Affairs in the Xinjiang Coalition Government from 1946–47, and was associated with the CC Clique.
 Masud Sabri was also a CC Clique member, as was the Tatar Burhan Shahidi and the KMT-general and Han-Chinese Wu Zhongxin.
 He led the Xinjiang coalition government from 1948-1949 Masud Sabri formed a group of pan turkists with Muhammad Amin Bughra and Isa Yusuf Alptekin to join the Kuomintang Republic of China coalition government in Xinjiang, opposing the Uyghur Communist Ili regime in the Second East Turkestan Republic.There were 3 Effendis, (Üch Äpändi) (ئۈچ ئەپەندى) Aisa Alptekin, Memtimin Bughra (Muhammad Amin Bughra), and Masud Sabri.
 The Second East Turkestan Republic attacked them as Kuomintang "puppets".
 Ehmetjan Qasim's government in Ili attacked Isa Yusuf Alptekin, Muhammad Amin Bughra, and Masud Sabri as supporters of the Kuomintang and puppets of imperialism.

 Masud Sabri and fellow Pan-Turkic Jadidist and East Turkestan Independence activist Muhammad Amin Bughra rejected the Soviet imposition of the name "Uyghur people" upon the Turkic people of Xinjiang.
 They wanted instead the name "Turkic ethnicity" (Tujuezu in Chinese) to be applied to their people.
 Masud Sabri also viewed the Hui people as Muslim Han Chinese and separate from his own people.
 The names "Türk" or "Türki" in particular were demanded by Bughra as the real name for his people.
 He slammed Sheng Shicai for his designation of Turkic Muslims into different ethnicities which could sow disunion among Turkic Muslims.

 In 1948 Sabri turned down the proposal of being appointed ambassador to Iran from China.

 In January 1949, Burhan Shahidi succeeded Masud Sabri as the chairman of Xinjiang Provincial Government.

-The Communist Party placed him under detention and imprisoned him in 1951.
+The Chinese Communist Party (CCP) placed him under detention and imprisoned him in 1951.
 He died in 1952, still incarcerated.
 Alternatively, according to Xinjiang and Ukraine specialist Sean R. Roberts, the CCP had Sabri executed in 1951.